 - This witness also lied about hearing Willie “confess” to the murders.

 - This witness’s false trial testimony was given as a result of pressure brought by the State.

 - The State failed to disclose exculpatory evidence about a shoeprint found at the crime scene (the shoe size of this print was size 8, whereas Willie’s shoe size is about size 11).

 - Another witness further undermined his own credibility by making statements that were contradictory.

 As an additional fact, Willie states that his trial attorneys failed to investigate and impeach the witnesses mentioned above, failed to investigate the shoeprint found at the murder scene, and failed to investigate other suspects.
 He also argues that at the evidentiary hearing the Oktibbeha County Circuit Court erred in refusing to authorize for presentation all the documents that he had requested.

-This appeal was necessitated by Oktibbeha County Circuit Judge Lee Howard denying Willie’s post-hearing memorandum in this case on May 21 2013 (see Associated Press report carried by many newspapers e.g. Jackson Free Press).
+Willie’s appeal was necessitated by Oktibbeha County Circuit Judge Lee Howard denying him a post-hearing memorandum in this case on May 21 2013 (see Associated Press report carried by many newspapers e.g. Jackson Free Press).

 BACKGROUND Willie Jerome Manning has been on Death Row in Mississippi since 1994, appealing against convictions for two double murders (the murder of two students, Jon Steckler and Tiffany Miller, in 1992, and the murder of two elderly ladies, Emmoline Jimmerson and Alberta Jordan, in 1993).
 Both cases were in the same area, and involved the same prosecutor, Forrest Allgood.
 Willie has steadfastly maintained his innocence in both cases.